Car Accident Lawyer Iowa

 As you can imagine, the list of different types of accidents is nearly endless and nearly all of them are the result of the negligence of one or more parties.
 This is true whether you were involved in a car accident on I-235 or while backing out of your driveway.

 Interestingly, the time of year seems to have an impact on the types of crashes we see.
 Many people assume that winter is the busiest time of year for car accidents and that is only partially correct.
-While the sheer number of accidents we see does tend to increase, the severity of the accidents and, thus, the injuries, often is lower than those we see during other times of the year.
+While the sheer number of accidents we see does tend to increase, the severity of the accidents and, thus, the injuries, often are lower than those we see during other times of the year.

-Experience shows us that, in the winter months, many drivers are operating their cars with a heightened awareness to hazards including snow, ice, and other cars.
+Experience shows us that, in the winter months, many drivers are operating their cars with a heightened awareness of hazards including snow, ice, and other cars.
 Thus, drivers are often more cautious and drive more slowly thus, oftentimes, minimizing injuries and property damage when a crash does occur.

 Compare those slippery winter months with spring and summer when drivers are out enjoying the open road; windows down, radio up, and the wind blowing through their hair.
 In those situations, drivers often tend to be less aware of their surroundings and speeds tend to be greater thus leading to more serious injuries if and when a crash does occur.